skdw/Meeter/README.md

 ### Introduction

-"Meeter" is a recommending system suggesting a group of friends which place to choose for their meeting.
+*Meeter* is a recommending system suggesting a group of friends which place to choose for their meeting.

 The proposed local will be chosen based on the preferences of each friend, according to types of their favourite food, drinks and the general type of desired place, like restaurant, bar or café.